 Although this Rosa Obscura Red Blend wine didn’t have as nice of a design as the other bottles, it tasted delicious.
 It has a 14.9% alcohol percentage, which is a bit more than all the other wines I got.
 It’s slightly sweet with a full body.
 The description advertised tasting notes of cherry, cocoa, and strawberry.
 Yummy!
-If you’re wondering “where does Winc get their wine”, this particular one is made in California (it doesn’t say what particular part though).
+If you’re wondering “where does Winc get their wine”, this particular one is made in California.
 It has the perfect amount of sweetness for me.

 2017 Loves Me Not Malvasia Bianca

 This is the only white wine I got.
 Even though I don’t usually like white wines as much as red, this one was pretty good.
 It’s sweet with a medium body.
 There’s an 11.3% alcohol percentage in this one.
 The description stated it has tasting notes of nectarine, peach ring, and white flowers.
 Although it’s from 2017, it’s still both regular and favorite in many Winc reviews.
 I really like the difference of this compared to the red, fruity wines.
 The sweetness was delicious.
 This is definitely my favorite white wine that I’ve tried!
 I’ll be getting more of these kinds in my next box.